cckssr/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 In order to connect to openBIS V3 API in Java you can:

-- use IApplicationServerApi (AS) and IDataStoreServerApi (DSS) interfaces directly
+- Use IApplicationServerApi (AS), IDataStoreServerApi (DSS) and OperationsAPI interfaces directly.
-- use OpenBIS facade (that talks to IApplicationServerApi and IDataStoreServerApi interfaces internally)
+- Use OpenBIS facade (that talks to all interfaces internally, this is the current recommendation).

 Using the OpenBIS facade has some advantages over using the AS and DSS interfaces directly:

 - it hides the details of the protocol and the data serialization format used between the client and the server
-- it does not require you to know V3 API endpoints for both AS and DSS and their URLs
+- it does not require you to know V3 API endpoints for individual system service components.
 - it provides additional utility methods (e.g. getManagedPersonalAccessToken)

 Because of these reasons, OpenBIS facade is the recommended way of connecting to V3 API in Java.